suriya2318/AI-FinCatTransaction/README.md

 ## 3. System Architecture

-### 1. Dataset Generation and Ingestion
-Collects raw or synthetic transaction strings and stores them locally to build a customizable training dataset.
+•	Dataset Generation and Ingestion - Collects raw or synthetic transaction strings and stores them locally to build a customizable training dataset.

-### 2. Preprocessing & Vectorization
-Cleans input text and converts it into TF-IDF numerical vectors that the ML model can understand.
+•	Preprocessing & Vectorization - Cleans input text and converts it into TF-IDF numerical vectors that the ML model can understand.

-### 3. Model Training
-Uses a Linear SVM classifier to learn patterns and boundaries between transaction categories.
+•	 Model Training - Uses a Linear SVM classifier to learn patterns and boundaries between transaction categories.

-### 4. Evaluation
-Produces confusion matrices and F1-score reports to measure classification performance and ensure transparency.
+•	Evaluation - Produces confusion matrices and F1-score reports to measure classification performance and ensure transparency.

-### 5. Explainability
-Extracts feature importance signals from model coefficients to show why a prediction was made.
+•	Explainability - Extracts feature importance signals from model coefficients to show why a prediction was made.

-### 6. Inference API
-A Flask-based prediction endpoint that returns real-time category and confidence scores.
+•	Inference API - A Flask-based prediction endpoint that returns real time category and confidence scores.

-### 7. Local Web UI
-A browser interface enabling users to categorize transactions, view explanations, and interact with the system.
+•	Local Web UI - A browser interface enabling users to categorize transactions, view explanations, and interact with the system.

-### 8. Human Feedback Loop
-Stores user-corrected labels into feedback.csv to continuously refine and improve the model.
+•	 Human Feedback Loop - Stores user corrected labels into feedback.csv to continuously refine and improve the model.

-### 9. Retraining Capability
-Allows new training sessions that incorporate user feedback, enabling adaptive and ever-improving performance.
+•	Retraining Capability - Allows new training sessions that incorporate user feedback, enabling adaptive and ever improving performance.

 ## 4. Data Model & Storage